tefkah/thesis-writing/Chapters/II. Idealizations.md

 ### Simple vs. Infinite Idealizations

-In Strevens and less explicitly in Norton, the discussion is presented as being about this distinction, but actually concerns a subclass of infinite idealizations we shall discuss below.
+In Strevens -- and less explicitly in Norton -- the discussion is presented as being about this distinction, but actually concerns a subclass of infinite idealizations we shall discuss below.
 However, the simple vs. infinite distinction is a useful one, but I will draw it differently than Strevens.

 1) _Simple Idealization_.
    A simple idealization is an idealization in which no limit is taken in order to set the relevant parameter.
 2) _Infinite Idealization_.
    An infinite idealization is one in which a limit is taken in order to set a parameter.

 Note that no reference has been made to whether or not it affects another parameter, or whether the limit operation is succesful.
 I argue that this is first and foremost the distinction between these idealizations, and that other qualities should be discussed separately.
-(I am not sure whether idealizations can be split up neatly into two disjoint sets like these (I'm not sure if that can be done at all, see \[[@WEBER2010]] ), but i'll just treat it like it does)
+(I am not sure whether idealizations can be split up neatly into two disjoint sets like these (I'm not sure if that can be done at all, see [@WEBER2010] ), but i'll just treat it like it does)

 This is a distinction based on _method_: _how_ is the idealization achieved?
 The idealized system might end up the same in some cases, but the operation is the relevant piece.